-SpinPoi is located in Auckland, New Zealand.
-We also have certified instructors across the globe.
+SpinPoi is located in Auckland, New Zealand, but we offer all our services online and have certified instructors across the globe.
 To see if there is an instructor near you, check out our instructor directory on the certifications page.

 Poi is a weight on the end of a flexible cord, which you swing in circular patterns around your body.
 Both poi the object, and how you move with that object, can take on many different forms and styles.
 For more information on the origins of poi and how it is used today, check out our What is Poi? page.